Auto Theft Prevention

 Take these tips from me, McGruff, and be my partner for a safe community.

-Take these steps and others to reduce theft opportunities.
+Take the following steps and others to reduce theft opportunities:

 Bicycles, Motorcycles, and Trail Bikes